Fact checkedFact Checked

 If you’re a chocolate lover, you’re in luck with this one.
 Dark chocolate in particular contains polyphenols[11] that help inhibit fat cell development and encourage fat cell breakdown.

-When your next sweet craving arises, reach for a small piece of dark chocolate with a minimum of 70% cacao, which can support upper belly fat loss.
+When your next sweet craving arises, reach for a small piece of dark chocolate with a minimum of 70% cacao, which can support upper stomach fat loss.

 It’s important to not overindulge in this sweet treat, as consuming an excess of dark chocolate can exceed your daily calorie needs.